Employer profile: EY, one of the 'big four' accounting and consultancy firms

 What are the entry requirements for these roles?

 First of all, it doesn’t matter what you’re studying at sixth form or at college - so don’t worry if you’re not studying business or ICT, for example.
-As long as you’re studying A-Levels, BTECs, or Highers, all subjects are welcomed.
+As long as you’re studying A levels, BTECs, or Highers, all subjects are welcomed.

-For apprenticeships, you’ll need to be studying three A-Levels, five Highers, or their equivalents.
+For apprenticeships, you’ll need to be studying three A levels, five Highers, or their equivalents.
 We ask for around 112 UCAS points, but we measure these alongside your scores in our online assessments.
 So if you do well in the online assessments, you might not need this many UCAS points.

 What skills does EY look for in applicants for entry level roles?

-- Accountable
+- Adaptability

-- Adaptable
+- Curiosity

-- Agile
+- Resilience

-- Analytical
+- Collaboration

-- Curious
+- Motivation

-- In-the-know
+- Integrity

 Aside from this, we’re looking for people who keep up with the news, so they know what’s going on in the world; and have passion and enthusiasm.